palewire/first-python-notebook/docs/src/concat.md

 Luckily, there's a way to do that.

 Write out any column names you want to be changed in this format.
-The old names go to the left of the column, and the new names go to the right.
-Then, rename your columns in the dataframe containing the updated 2024 data, *before* you concatenated it with the older data.

-(If you rename the columns after concatenating, you'll just end up with two columns with the same name and different variables.)

 ```{code-cell}
 :tags: [show-input]